seeraven/jenkinsDocu/doc/BACKUP.md

   - Enable the safe quietdown mode in Jenkins using the Jenkins CLI.
   - Wait until we are sure there are no jobs running on the Jenkins any more.
-  - Stop the Jenkins systemd service.
+  - Stop the Jenkins systemd service or the Jenkins docker container.

 ### File selection for Backup